slsu0424/COVID19-Drug-Therapies/02-Deployment/Deployment.md

 ## Step 1.
 Download Datasets
 There are 2 data sources that will be used to build the solution.
 Due to the size of the data, you will download the data directly from their website.

 1. [State Drug Utilization Database](https://www.medicaid.gov/medicaid/prescription-drugs/state-drug-utilization-data/index.html) (SDUD) - This data represents covered outpatient drugs paid for by state Medicaid agencies.
-We will be using this data to analyze drug prescription trends between the years 2018-2021.
+This data will be used to analyze drug prescription trends between the years 2018-2021.

       Navigate to the year of interest (i.e., 'State Drug Utilization Data 2018') and download the data to your local machine.